 Cheryl and Dutch Shepherd "Becker"

 We are also very honored that our breeder/owner/handled ROM-III BIMBS CH Cher Car's Roja Caliente (Cayenne) was the first Dutch Shepherd to be awarded BEST IN SHOW at a UKC all-breed show, and now her daughter V-1(6x) IntCH/NatlCH BISS(2x) MBIMBS(5x) RBIMBS URO1 GRCH My Girl Tessa of Cher Car (Tessa) has been awarded multiple Best in Show wins as well.
-Our additional record setters are NGRCH EHD EN UWP CAS UAGII URX2 UROC UCD GSJCH GRCH Laser Dragon von Cher Car CGC SPOT P1 PD1 (Colt) who is the UKC's most titled Dutch Shepherd and UUFCH GUJCH GRCH Cher Car's Ring of Fire (Cash) who was the 2013 UKC TOP TEN No. 1 Dutch Shepherd (conformation) AND the 2013 No. 1 (of ALL Breeds) Distance Jumper in UAD long dock competition, plus the 2014 UAD National FETCH-IT Champion (all breeds) and the 2014 National CATCH-IT Champion (all breeds).
-Cash was even featured in a dock jumping competition on Late Night with David Letterman!
+Our additional record setters are NGRCH EHD EN UWP CAS UAGII URX2 UROC UCD GSJCH GRCH Laser Dragon von Cher Car CGC SPOT P1 PD1 (Colt) who is the UKC's most titled Dutch Shepherd (with 51 titles) and NBOB NCH BIS BISS RBIS ABIS(5x) EHD EN UAGI UUF GSJCH UNJCHURO1 CA GRCH Cher Car’s Gunpowder N Lace SPOT-ON who is the UKC's most titled female Dutch Shepherd (with 42 titles).
+Our Dutch have also been very succesful in Dock Jumping competition, earning 19 National Championships to date and setting the WORLD RECORD in UAD All-Breed CATCH-IT competition in 2017.
+Many have appeared on television competing at the ESPN X-Games, the Purina Incredible Dog Challenge Diving Dog National Championships and even Late Night with David Letterman!

 Protection sports are still my love, however; and we hold high the hope to someday negotiate with the UKC to rework and reinvent the Dog Sport program.